daptablade/generic-python3-comp/README.md

 # GENERIC-PYTHON3-COMP

-Dapta sample components with a generic python 3 interface.
+Source code for Dapta sample components with a generic python 3 interface.

-Each'dockerfile_...' folder contains the Dockerfile required to build a different derivative component.
+## Testing components

+The components can be tested with sample data locally before running them in the cloud.
+There is no need for Docker in this case (unless you want to run inside the container, see below).

+Watch this video to get you started: [Creating dapta components in 3 steps](https://youtu.be/hAKVhoDaiRE)

+## Access latest images

+You can access all docker container images via [dockerhub](https://hub.docker.com/repositories/ostodieck).

-## Testing a component locally
+## Building a component locally

 Requires [docker](https://www.docker.com/get-started/).

-The components can be tested with sample data locally before running them in the cloud:
+To test your code inside a local docker container: clone this repository, add your files and then build the container image as described below.

+Note: Each'dockerfile_...' folder contains the Dockerfile required to build a different derivative component.

 ```
 # 1. build the component - replace [COMP] with chose component
-docker build -f dockerfile_[COMP]/dockerfile -t [COMP]:latest .
+docker build -f generic-python3-comp/dockerfile_[COMP]/dockerfile -t [COMP]:latest .

 # 2. run the container
 docker run --rm --name=[COMP] [COMP]